 Subscribers can access their cable modem service simply by turning on their computers without dialing-up an ISP.
 You can still watch cable TV while using it.
 Transmission speeds vary depending on the type of cable modem, cable network, and traffic load.
 Speeds are comparable to DSL.

-Wireless broadabnd is a high speed Internet access using a radio link between the customer's location and the service provider's facility.
-Wireless Internet can be mobile or fixed.
+Wireless Internet is a High Speed Broadband Internet access using a radio link between the customer's location and the service provider's facility.
+Wireless broadband can be mobile or fixed.
 High speed wireless connections are now readily available on laptops, cell phones, and other mobile computing devices.

 Wireless technologies using longer range directional equipment provide broadband service in remote or sparsely populated areas where DSL or cable modem service would be costly to provide.
 Speeds are generally comparable to DSL and cable modem.
 An external antenna is usually required.

-Satellite broadabnd is a more expensive internet connection than others.
-Satellite service is used in locations where terrestrial Internet access is not available.
+Satellite Internet is a more expensive broadband internet connection than others.
+Satellite Internet Service is used in locations where terrestrial internet access is not available.
 Satellite Internet uses a satellite dish for two-way data communications.

-Satellite Internet is much faster than DSL or cable.
-It does not require huge cabling or telephone connection.
-Speed is also constant as satellite Internet uses two way high speed Internet.
+Satellite internet is much faster than DSL or cable internet.
+Satellite internet does not require huge cabling or telephone connection to access the internet.
+The speed of the internet is also constant as satellite internet uses two way high speed internet.